alanhc/algorithm/BS_tree/README.md

         ```javascript
         bst.insert(21, "r")
         // 21:number to be insert,
-        // "r":recusive insert or set to
+        // "r" for recusive insert
-        // "n" non-recusive insert
+        // "n" for non-recusive insert
         ```
     * directly insert
         ```javascript